KruthikRavikanti/Parkinsons-Machine-Learning-Model-Predictor/README.md

 This is the folder where the data set is ever-changing after a user uses the application every time.
 At the current rate, the accuracy is about 86% which is staying stable.
 Through more training and more data points, it is likely that this number could go higher.

-Video Walkthrough on Using this Application
+Video Walkthrough on Using this Application:

 https://youtu.be/y7RCFho4Aac